Jeffrey R. MacDonald: Aftermath

 In August 2002, MacDonald married a former children's drama school owner/operator named Kathryn Kurichh.
 The two had first met in Baltimore decades previously, but became reacquainted in 1997 after Kurichh wrote MacDonald a letter offering to assist with his legal case.
 Their friendship gradually became romantic, and their marriage occurred while MacDonald was incarcerated at a federal prison in California.
 MacDonald was later transferred to the Federal Correctional Institution at Cumberland, Maryland, which is closer to his new legal state of residence as well as to his wife.

 MacDonald became eligible for parole in March 1991, but he did not apply for parole at that time.
-At the urging of MacDonald's second wife and his attorneys, MacDonald applied for a May 2005 parole hearing.
+At the urging of his second wife and his attorneys, MacDonald applied for a May 2005 parole hearing.
 His parole request was immediately denied.
 His next potential parole hearing was in May 2020, although it is unknown whether he applied for parole on this date.

 Gregory Mitchell, whom Helena Stoeckley accused of murdering Colette MacDonald, died of cirrhosis of the liver on June 2, 1982, at the age of 31.
 Like Stoeckley, Mitchell is known to have been a heavy narcotics user.
 Prior to his death, Mitchell allegedly confessed to multiple people of his involvement in the murders, although he had previously passed a polygraph test in 1971 and the CID had cleared him of any involvement.

-Helena Stoeckley died at the age of 30 in January 1983.
-Her body was found inside her Seneca, South Carolina apartment, with her death estimated to have occurred five days before her body was discovered on January 14.
+Helena Werle Stoeckley died at the age of 30 in January 1983.
+Her body was found inside her Seneca, South Carolina, apartment, with her death estimated to have occurred five days before her body was discovered.
 Her autopsy indicates she died of acute pneumonia and cirrhosis.
 In the years prior to her death, Stoeckley had undergone several years of treatment for drug addiction and psychiatric care.